 Nurses need to consider how the controls on practice impact restraint usage:

 What does legislation allow?
-Under the Health Professions Act, the nursing regulations allow nurses to apply restraint.
-The law requires consent for these activities except under specific circumstances, as outlined above.
+The law requires consent for these activities except under specific circumstances.

 What do the BCCNM standards, limits and conditions allow?
 Nurses must meet the standards, limits and conditions as laid out in the Scope of Practice standards when applying restraint.